A Guide to Rideshare Apps in Italy – Uber Alternatives in Italy

 If you choose to hire a car in Italy, I highly recommend looking up information on the ZTL (Zona a Traffico Limitato) zones in the cities you plan to visit and stay in.
 These are zones where only authorized vehicles are allowed.
 Violating these restrictions can result in significant fines.
 As such, you may not always be able to park at your accommodation, especially if its located in historic old towns.

 I recently visited Puglia, and found that the ZTL zone in most towns in Puglia meant we typically had to park a short walk from our accommodation.
-There are plenty of allocated parking garages on the outskirts of ZTL zone, but it just just means having to lug your suitcase a little.
+There are plenty of allocated parking garages on the outskirts of the ZTL zone, but it means having to lug your suitcase a little.

 Buses (Long-Distance and Intercity travel)